TikhonJelvis/RL-book/chapter3/chapter3.md

 Similar to state spaces, the definitions we've provided for MDPs were for countable (discrete) action spaces.
 As a special case, we considered finite action spaces (together with finite state spaces) since we have pretty straightforward algorithms for exact solution of Prediction and Control problems for finite MDPs.
 As mentioned above, in these algorithms, we represent the MDP in Python data structures like `dict` or `numpy array`.
 However, these finite-MDP algorithms are practical only if the state and action spaces are not too large.
 In many real-world problems, action spaces do end up as fairly large, either finite-large or infinite (sometimes continuous-valued action spaces).
 The large size of the action space affects algorithms for MDPs in a couple of ways:

 * Large action space makes the representation, estimation and evaluation of the policy $\pi$, of the Action-Value function for a policy $Q^{\pi}$ and of the Optimal Action-Value function $Q^*$ difficult.
 We have to resort to function approximation and sampling as ways to overcome the large size of the action space.
-* The Bellman Optimality Equation leads to a crucial calculation step in Dynamic Programming and Reinforcement Learning algorithms that involves identifying the action for each state that maximizes the Action-Value Function $Q$.
+* The Bellman Optimality Equation leads to a crucial calculation step in Dynamic Programming and Reinforcement Learning algorithms that involves identifying the action for each non-terminal state that maximizes the Action-Value Function $Q$.
 When the action space is large, we cannot afford to evaluate $Q$ for each action for an encountered state (as is done in simple tabular algorithms).
 Rather, we need to tap into an optimization algorithm to perform the maximization of $Q$ over the action space, for an encountered state.
 Separately, there is a special class of Reinforcement Learning algorithms called Policy Gradient Algorithms (that )we shall later learn about) that are particularly valuable for large action spaces (where other types of Reinforcement Learning algorithms are not efficient and often, simply not an option).
 However, these techniques to deal with large action spaces require care and attention as they have their own drawbacks (more on this later).

 #### Time Steps: